-Southern and Western American Sacred Music and Influential Sources (1700-1870) (SWASMIS) is an index that documents southern and western American music from the latter part of the Colonial Period to the period of Reconstruction following the American Civil War (1750-1870).
-Comprising 60,000 entries, it catalogs every known southern and western sacred music composition appearing in manuscript and printed sources, as well as the significant material that directly influenced these compilers.
-Not confined to English-language Protestant tunebooks, this index also includes German-language source material, and sacred music appearing in collections for or by African Americans, Catholics, Jews, and Native Americans.
+Southern and Western American Sacred Music and Influential Sources (1700-1870) (SWASMIS), a new research database, chronicles the history and dissemination of sacred music from Europe and the American Eastern Seaboard to the American south and west from the Colonial Period to the Era of Reconstruction following the American Civil War (1750-1870).
+It catalogs every known southern and western sacred music composition appearing in manuscript and printed sources, as well as the significant material that directly influenced these compilers.
+Not confined to English-language tunebooks, this database also documents source material in a variety of Old and New World languages, including German, Norwegian, Swedish, French, Latin and Hebrew from European settlers, and Cherokee, Choctaw, Dakota, Hawaiian, Lenape, and Seneca for Native Americans.
+SWASMIS also expands the cultural representation in American sacred music through its inclusion of collections for or by African Americans, Catholics, Jews, and Native Americans.
+In order to represent as broad a swath of the American south and west as possible, it is the first to index the contents of printed and manuscript sources for sacred music, as well as significant words-only hymnals with tune indications above their texts.
 SWASMIS chronicles the history of the practice of sacred music in its relationship to cultural, denominational, and geographic dispersal of United States’ culture over a larger 170-year period of time.
-Using the index, researchers can document folk and popular movements over space and relate them to the cultural and social fabric of American society.
+Using the database, researchers can trace and document folk and popular movements over space and relate them to the cultural and social fabric of American society.

-Project Collaborators: Nikos Pappas (Music), Jason Battles (Library Technology), Franky Abbott (ADHC), Kim Smalley (Library Technology), Bill Friedman (Library Technology)
+Project Collaborators: Nikos Pappas (Music), Jason Battles (Library Technology Planning and Policy), Franky Abbott (ADHC), Kim Smalley (Web Services), Bill Friedman (Web Services)